Roboy/memory/docs/Usage/0_installation.rst

 - to quit Neo4J, simply CTRL+C or exit the terminal window

+.. warning:: You will be running Neo4J in sudo mode.
+If you do not wish to do so, see the other methods or `here <https://neo4j.com/docs/operations-manual/current/installation/docker/#docker-user>`_

 **Using the Debian Repository**

 - to use the repository, add it to the list of sources::